amit-deshmane/Machine-Learning/README.md

 # Machine-Learning
-Implemented a few machine learning algorithms.
+Implemented a few machine learning algorithms not shared yet.